TAM SAM SOM Calculator

 What is TAM, SAM, and SOM?

-Top-Down TAM starts from a published industry size — a Statista or Grand View report — and applies capture, geo, and segment filters to scale it down to your reachable market.
+The top-down and bottom-up approaches are the two halves of any serious market sizing framework.
+Top-Down market sizing starts from a published industry size — a Statista or Grand View report — and applies capture, geo, and segment filters to scale it down to your reachable market.
 It is fast to compute but easily over-stated; analysts will catch a 5% capture assumption against a $200B industry.
-Bottom-Up TAM starts from the unit economics: target accounts × annual contract value (ACV).
+Bottom-Up market sizing starts from the unit economics: target accounts × annual contract value (ACV).
 It is harder to build but is what investors trust most because every assumption is grounded in the actual sales motion.
-The strongest TAM slides run both methods and show a reconciliation: if Top-Down and Bottom-Up agree within 15%, the number is credible.
+The strongest market sizing slides run both methods and show a reconciliation: if Top-Down and Bottom-Up agree within 15%, the number is credible.
 Over 30% divergence and you have an inputs problem — usually an over-stated industry size, an over-stated capture %, or an under-stated win rate.
 This tool runs both methods simultaneously and surfaces the divergence so you can fix it before the diligence call.

 How to calculate TAM for a B2B SaaS startup (step by step)